 A good portfolio should show your storytelling skills through illustrations and your original drawing style.

-It’s also important to include different projects like different characters, animals, nature, etc. Or you can show how you illustrate with brushes, color pencils, digital work, etc.
+It’s also important to include different projects like different characters, animals, nature, etc. Or you can show how you illustrate with brushes, colored pencils, digital work, etc.

 This will show that you’re flexible and can adapt to different mediums so that the publishers wouldn’t think you’re limited to only creating certain illustrations.